karthik-yale/host_microbe/README.md

 ### Prerequisites

 - Conda: Ensure you have Conda installed.
-- **[Git LFS](https://git-lfs.github.com/)**: This repository uses Git Large File Storage

 ## Installation

-- To install git lfs, run
+### Git lfs

+Git lfs is needed to download the large files in this repository.
+This can be installed by running the following commands,

+#### Debian / Ubuntu

+        curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.deb.sh | sudo bash
+        sudo apt-get update
+        sudo apt-get install git-lfs
         git lfs install

+#### MacOS (Using Homebrew)

+        brew update
+        brew install git-lfs
+        git lfs install

+#### Windows

+Download and run the latest windows installer.
+Then run the following command in a command prompt or git for windows prompt,

+        git lfs install

+- For other operating systems, detailed instructions to install git lfs can be found [here](https://github.com/git-lfs/git-lfs/wiki/Installation).
-- If you have trouble installing git lfs, that step can be skipped and the large files, 'data_files/all_phens_covs.json' and 'data_files/my_object.pkl', can be downloaded manually
+- If you have trouble installing git lfs, that step can be skipped and the large files, 'data_files/all_phens_covs.json' and 'data_files/my_object.pkl', can be downloaded manually.

+### Setting Up the Environment
-- To run the code in this repository, you need to set up the correct Python environment.
+To run the code in this repository, you need to set up the correct Python environment.
 This can be done using the environment.yml file provided.

-### Setting Up the Environment

 1. Clone the repository:

         git clone https://github.com/karthik-yale/host_microbe.git